assylk/Fit-Genius/README.md

-# FitnessAI
+# FitGenius

 A powerful AI-powered fitness application that helps users track their workouts, get personalized recommendations, and achieve their fitness goals.

 ## Project Overview

-FitnessAI is an intelligent fitness companion that leverages artificial intelligence to provide personalized workout plans, track progress, and offer real-time feedback on exercise form.
+FitGenius is an intelligent fitness companion that leverages artificial intelligence to provide personalized workout plans, track progress, and offer real-time feedback on exercise form.
 The application uses advanced machine learning algorithms to adapt to each user's fitness level and goals.

 ## Prerequisites